superxc3/oceanwave/firmware/readme.md

 # Firmware
+We ported to VIAL, you will have to set up VIAL environment.

 ## Wired QMK VIAL
 - For usb-c promicro using caterina, make using `qmk compile -kb xcmkb/oceanwave -km vial`